Kurento/kurento/source/Installation_Guide.rst

     serverPort=9091

+    [WebRtcEndPoint]
+    #stunServerAddress = xxx.xxx.xxx.xxx
+    #stunServerPort = xx
+    #pemCertificate = file

+    [Thrift]
+    serverPort=9090

+    [RabbitMQ]
+    serverAddress = 127.0.0.1
+    serverPort = 5672
+    username = "guest"
+    password = "guest"
+    vhost = "/"

-That configuration implies that only requests from the localhost are accepted.
-The section ``[Server]`` allows to configure the IP address and port where KMS will listen to KAS requests.
+That configuration implies that only requests done through Thrift are accepted.
+By default Thrift server will be attached in all available network interfaces.
+The section ``[Thrift]`` allows to configure the port where KMS will listen to KAS requests.
 The section ``[HttpEPServer]`` controls the IP address and port to listen to the final users.

 Running Kurento With NAT configuration
 ======================================